rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

   and custom tailoring for sales and support.

-- Manages lifecycle needs, including assuring you that we remove you configurations before you reuse a device
+- Manages lifecycle needs, including assuring you that we remove you configurations before you reuse a device.

 ### Conclusion